fdobad/doctest/docs/README.md

 |<img src="img/qgis_activate_plugin.gif"  alt='cannot load image' height=400px >|

 Now you have a new icon ![icon](img/icon.png) on the plugin toolbar and a new plugin menu.

-If it fails at this stage, it's probably a `ModuleNotFoundError` meaning something silently failed installing pip packages (this will be automated on QGIS 3.8)
+If it fails at this stage, it's probably a `ModuleNotFoundError` meaning something -silently- failed installing pip packages (this will be automated on QGIS 3.8).
+Check [this section](#forcing-python-requirements-in-qgis-console) for a last resort.
+Please report the output of `install_debug.bat` to the fire2a team first.

 ## Like ⭐ and subscribe to get notified of new releases
 <img src="img/like_n_subscribe.gif"  alt='cannot load image' height=300px >